History of Suresnes: Outdoor school and urban development

 In 1926, the Mont Valérien fort was stripped of some of its military prerogatives, and the surrounding area, hitherto non ædificandi, lost this character.
 Henri Sellier had foreseen this requalification and asked the Seine General Council to organize these 10 hectares of land for the public, “which had the most marvelous view of Paris.”
 A decree dated February 17, 1927, approved the plans.
 These included the Fécheray heights and the foot of the American cemetery.
-Here, all that remained of the Château des Landes was an old orangery, home to Alice Hoffmann, born Green, niece (or cousin, depending on the source) of American President Franklin Delano Roosevelt.
+Here, all that remained of the Château des Landes was an old orangery, home to Alice Hoffmann, born Green, niece (or cousin, depending on the source) of American President Franklin D. Roosevelt.
 The park had preserved a fountain known as the Piron fountain (named after an 18th-century Suresnois, unrelated to the famous poet).
-On July 7, 1928, the estate was encumbered by a servitude, prompting the owner to protest, making use of her connections or recalling her humanitarian action during the First World War, but to no avail.
+On July 7, 1928, the estate was encumbered by a servitude, prompting the owner to protest, using her connections or recalling her humanitarian action during the First World War, but to no avail.
 On March 14, 1934, the department declared the acquisition to be in the public interest.
 However, the Landes farm, located on the property, continued to supply Suresnois with milk until 1939.
 Today, this land forms the Parc des Landes.
 The department created several paths around the fort and, further down, the Fécheray terrace was built in 1935: a tree-lined promenade with benches and an unobstructed view of the capital.
-Henri Sellier even considered using the fort's platform as an airplane landing strip, but this project never came to fruition.
+Henri Sellier even considered using the fort's platform as an airfield, but the project never came to fruition.
 To protect the mountain site, regulations were enacted to limit the height of buildings on the southern plateau.
 In 1938, the department donated the land it had developed to Suresnes.
-In April 1939, Henri Sellier decided to rename part of the Rue du Mont-Valérien after President Roosevelt, and had a plaque installed in his honor on the corner of Rue Carnot on May 28, 1940: “Apostle of humanity / Champion of democracy / Savior of peace.”
+In April 1939, Henri Sellier decided to rename part of the Rue du Mont-Valérien after President Roosevelt.
+He had a plaque installed in his honor on the corner of Rue Carnot on May 28, 1940: "Apostle of humanity / Champion of democracy / Savior of peace".
 The plaque no longer exists.

 Medieval-style residential tower, built in 1924 on Rue des Raguidelles.